 Where compression and decompression are performed

-On message brokers, compression and decompression of message data is performed by the Network Acceleration Blade (NAB).
+On event brokers, compression and decompression of message data is performed by the Network Acceleration Blade (NAB).
 For clients using the messaging APIs, compression and decompression of message data is performed by the third-party library.

-Compression on message broker side
+Compression on event broker side

-Decompression on message broker side
+Decompression on event broker side